yellowgh0st/hide-minimized/README.md

-# GNOME shell hide minimized in overview
+# GNOME Shell Hide minimized

-This is a gnome shell extension to hide minimized windows in overview
+A gnome shell extension that hides minimized windows in activities overview.

-## How to install:
+## How to install

-You can install this extension from https://extensions.gnome.org

-Or you can do it by hand, downloading this repository to your local shell extensions folder `~/.local/share/gnome-shell/extensions`.
+Downloading this repository to your local shell extensions directory at `~/.local/share/gnome-shell/extensions`.